-PPC stands for "pay-per-click."
-It's a digital marketing model where advertisers pay a fee each time their ads are clicked.
+PPC is a digital marketing model where advertisers pay a fee each time their ads are clicked.
 It's a way of buying traffic to a website and is commonly used in search engine advertising to target specific keywords and phrases.

 PPC advertising works by advertisers bidding on keywords and phrases, creating ads that target those keywords, and paying a fee each time someone clicks on their ad; the ads are shown on search engine results pages or other websites, and the goal is to drive traffic to the advertiser's website and generate leads or sales.